First Methodist Church (Shreveport, Louisiana): History

-First United Methodist was founded in the 1830s, when Shreveport was a small unincorporated frontier settlement.
+First Methodist was founded in the 1830s, when Shreveport was a small unincorporated frontier settlement.
 At first, the small congregation was called Shreveport Methodist Church, though it had no building.
 At the time, it was served mainly by circuit riders, Methodist ministers who made rounds between different congregations.
 In 1845, the Methodists, Presbyterians, and Baptists pooled together to construct a shared meeting house, the city's first religious building.
 Later, the church constructed its own building, and when it helped plant other Methodist churches in Shreveport, it changed its name to First Methodist Church to distinguish itself.

 Founded as a congregation of the Methodist Episcopal Church, it became part of the Methodist Episcopal Church, South when they split from the former denomination in 1844, during tensions before the American Civil War over slavery.
 In 1939, the church became part of the Methodist Church (USA), a merged denomination of the northern and southern factions of the Methodist Episcopal Church.
 They later renamed as the United Methodist Church.

 Since 1883, the congregation has been located at its current location at the head of Texas Street.
 The current church building was completed in 1913.

 In 1955, D. L. Dykes Jr. accepted the offer to become pastor of First Methodist Church.
 He arrived with progressive views on race and theology that differed from some in his congregation.
 He defended the civil rights of African Americans, and was subjected to a Ku Klux Klan cross burning in front of his house while meeting with black leaders.
 One time, a man entered the church and threatened to shoot and kill him, but Dykes talked him out of it.
 When a black teenage girl who had been attending the church's youth group wished to join the church, youth director David Stone learned that the church was receiving $25,000 a year from a segregationist donor with the condition that no blacks could join.
 Stone brought the situation to Dykes' attention.
 The pastor welcomed the girl as a member and decided to look for funds elsewhere.